urbit/developers.urbit.org/content/guides/core/hoon-school/B-syntax.md

 +++
-title = "Hoon Syntax"
+title = "2.
+Hoon Syntax"
 weight = 10
 nodes = [110, 113]
 objectives = ["Distinguish nouns, cells, and atoms.", "Apply auras to transform an atom.", "Identify common Hoon molds, such as cells, lists, and tapes.", "Pin a face to the subject.", "Make a decision at a branch point.", "Distinguish loobean from boolean operations.", "Slam a gate (call a function)."]
 +++

-#   Hoon Syntax

 _This module will discuss the fundamental data concepts of Hoon and how programs effect control flow._